lawand/droper/readme.txt

 The current version isn't optimized for minimal network traffic.
 The use of WLAN networks when using Droper is recommended to avoid data transfer costs.

-Although Dropbox allows uploading files up to 300MB in size, Droper currently allows uploading small files only (few MBs, specific amount depends on free RAM memory on device).
-This is a known issue and is supposed to be fixed in later releases.

 General Notes for Developers
 ----------------------------